semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ##### LOW

-LOW impact rules are rules which are a security issue, but the impact will not be too damaging to the application if discovered.
+LOW impact rules are rules which are a security issue, but the impact is not too damaging to the application if discovered.

 - https://semgrep.dev/playground/r/go.gorilla.security.audit.session-cookie-missing-secure.session-cookie-missing-secure?editorMode=advanced
 - https://semgrep.dev/playground/r/javascript.browser.security.raw-html-join.raw-html-join?editorMode=advanced